Author: Azizur Rahman

 The Panama Papers leaks led to investigations and the fall from grace of a number of high-profile politicians.

-It is a situation that will leave many with awkward legal questions to answer: both those who gained from the tax avoidance schemes that were created and the financial advisors, accountants, lawyers and associated experts who devised and implemented them.
+It is a situation that left many with awkward legal questions to answer: both those who gained from the tax avoidance schemes that were created and the financial advisors, accountants, lawyers and associated experts who devised and implemented them.
 Having represented clients in national and international tax cases, ranging from major conservation-related tax avoidance prosecutions through to the largest and most complex MTIC VAT frauds, we believe a swift response to any hint of an investigation is vital.

 Anyone investigated will need advice from solicitors familiar with this area of law and adept at dealing with HM Revenue and Customs (HMRC) and any other authorities that may take an interest in anyone’s leaked financial affairs.
 Only by doing this will there be any chance of formulating an appropriate response to investigating authorities’ questions and challenging their allegations.

 If this seems alarmist, it may be worth considering the Criminal Finances Act; which came into effect in 2017.

 The Act makes companies and partnerships criminally liable if they fail to prevent tax evasion by any of their staff or external agents; even if they were unaware it was happening.
 They can face unlimited penalties.

 Tax evasion was an offence before the Act came into effect.
 But the Act makes it possible for the authorities to hold the firms criminally liable for matters relating to UK taxes or overseas taxes where there is a UK connection.

 A prosecution can be brought against a firm if there is: